athornton/tmenu/README.md

 ## Web Access Usage

-If you use `ttyd` (https://github.com/tsl0922/ttyd) or `gotty` (https://github.com/yudai/gotty) you can make access to the menu available via the web.
-I recommend `ttyd` because it is actively maintained.
+If you use [ttyd](https://github.com/tsl0922/ttyd) or [gotty](https://github.com/yudai/gotty) you can make access to the menu available via the web.
+I recommend [ttyd](https://github.com/tsl0922/ttyd) because it is actively maintained.

 ### ttyd

-Use the `ttyd.service` file here as a systemd unit to hook up gotty on port 6180 to tmenu (assuming you've installed tmenu in /usr/local/bin and its support files in /usr/local/share/tmenu).
+Use the [ttyd.service](./ttyd.service) file here as a systemd unit to hook up ttyd on port 6180 to tmenu (assuming you've installed tmenu in /usr/local/bin and its support files in /usr/local/share/tmenu).

 ### gotty